Christmas tree (drag racing)

 Modern drag races are started electronically by a system known as a Christmas tree.
-A common Christmas tree consists of a column of seven lights for each driver or lane, as well as a set of light beams across the track itself.
-Each side of the column of lights is the same; from the top down, there are a blue LED light set, then three amber bulbs, then a green bulb and a red bulb.
-The light beams are arranged with one set on the starting line, and another set 7 inches behind it.
+A common Christmas tree consists of a column of seven lights for each driver or lane.
+Each side of the column of lights is the same.
+The current design of the Christmas Tree used an NHRA national event, which was first used in April 2011, consists, from the top down, of a blue LED light set (top and bottom halves), then three amber bulbs, then a green bulb and a red bulb.
+At other events, and NHRA national events prior to 2011, the function of the blue light set was performed by four smaller amber bulbs.

+The lights are activated after the drivers are properly staged on the starting line by interrupting a set of two light beams across the track itself.
+One set is on the starting line, and the other set sits 7 in behind it.